UlEdy/UlEdy/README.md

 ### Hello!
 I am Edyta 👋

-- 🔭 I’m currently working on Pokemons App https://github.com/Agnieszka26/pokemon_v2 This is my collaborative project with my friend Agnieszka 😀
-  ...but in the future, I want to create my own genealogy blog because I am freaking out about genealogy too. 🌳
+- 🔭 I’m currently working on Pokemons App.
+This is my collaborative project with my friend Agnieszka 😀 ...but in the future, I want to create my own genealogy blog because I am freaking out about genealogy too. 🌳

- - 🌱 I’m currently learning React (most of the time).
+ - 🌱 I’m currently still learning React (most of the time).
  - 😎 I have experience in React mobile development as a junior developer.
+ - 🐜 In my code I use:
+         - ReactJS
+         - ReactNative
+         - JavaScript ES6
+         - TypeScript
+         - HTML5
+         - CSS3 (Flexbox, Grid)
+         - REST API
+         - GraphQL

 - 📫 Contact me: ulanowicz.edyta@gmail.com

 <!--